rutvikk99/synapse/demos/module2/README.md

 Running mixed workloads can pose resource challenges on busy systems.
 Solution Architects seek ways to separate classic data warehousing activities (such as loading, transforming, and querying data) to ensure that enough resources exist to hit SLAs.

-Synapse SQL pool workload management in Azure Synapse consists of three high-level concepts: Workload Classification, Workload Importance and Workload Isolation.
+Workload management for dedicated SQL pools in Azure Synapse consists of three high-level concepts: Workload Classification, Workload Importance and Workload Isolation.
 These capabilities give you more control over how your workload utilizes system resources.

 Workload importance influences the order in which a request gets access to resources.
 On a busy system, a request with higher importance has first access to resources.
 Importance can also ensure ordered access to locks.